 - Write for your department blog

-- Volunteer to help your school or department PIO (Public Information Officer) or PR (Public Relations) person write press releases
+- Volunteer to help your school or department PIO (Public Information Officer) write press releases

 General application tips

 - Spell & grammar check!
-Compose your text in a word doc before pasting into the application text box.
-Also, read everything you submit aloud first (have a friend read if possible).
+Compose your text in a text editor before pasting into the application text box.
+Have a friend proof-read your application and consider reading everything you submit aloud.

 - These get the most attention during the review process so choose your samples wisely.

 - Before you start thinking of which of your writing samples to use, read some articles from this year’s class of fellows.
-Try to read an article from each site.
+Read other articles from previous host sites.
 This will give you an idea of the types of writing the reviewers will be looking for.

 - DO NOT INCLUDE WRITING FOR A TECHNICAL AUDIENCE.